JeffersonLab/analyzer/SDK/README.md

 should print the location of the script.

-Practically all recent versions of Linux and macOS should work, using the default system compiler.
-The compiler must be same as used for building the analyzer.

 Compiling
 ---------

-CMake is supported as of analyzer 1.7.
-For the CMake scripts to work with the SDK, the analyzer must have been built and installed with CMake as well so that certain configuration scripts have been generated.
+For the included CMake script to work with the SDK, the analyzer must have been built and installed with CMake as well so that certain configuration scripts have been generated.
 Be sure that ``$ANALYZER`` is set correctly to point to the analyzer